 Application of PSAP (s2) and 0.4 % concentrations (c3) showed earliness in flowering to reach days to 50 % flowering (36.80 and 35.00 days) of blackgram are presented in Table 2.
 Overall, the treatments took less time than the control (KAU POP) to reach 50 % flowering stage.
-Phosphorus is essential for triggering flower initiation and plays a significant role in grain filling and seed development (Ndakidemi and Dakora, 2007).
+This due to combined application of phosphorus and potassium fertilizers results in a synergistic effect, promoting early flowering in blackgram by supporting both rapid growth and sustained plant vigor.
+Similarly the same results were found with Kumar et al. (2021).
+Whereas, phosphorus is essential for triggering flower initiation and plays a significant role in grain filling and seed development (Ndakidemi and Dakora, 2007).
 Furthermore, Potassium is vital for the processes of flowering, pod formation and seed setting in legume crops (Zahran et al., 1998).
-Combined application of phosphorus and potassium fertilizers results in a synergistic effect, promoting early flowering in blackgram by supporting both rapid growth and sustained plant vigor.
-These observations are conformity by (Kumar et al., 2021).